ohSpxctre/BT_UART_Gateway/README.md

 ---

 ### 🐳 Option 1: Generate Docs Inside Docker
+When using Docker, the doxygen is automatically created on each startup and build.

+Here are instructions if you want to create it manually:
 1. The dev container includes **Doxygen** and **Graphviz**.
 2. Once your container is running in VS Code, run: